 RealtyMogul simplifies commercial real estate investing, giving our members access to vetted commercial real estate opportunities with the potential to generate passive income.
 By far the best platform for new real estate investors.

-Real estate investing is one of the most common ways that investors diversify their portfolios.
-Traditionally, this has been in the form of buying or developing residential and commercial properties like a duplex or retail center.
+Real estate investing is one of the most common asset classes that investors add to diversify their portfolios.
+Traditionally, this has been in the form of buying or developing residential properties and commercial real estate projects - like a duplex or retail center.

 But one of the biggest hurdles to real estate investing has always been the upfront cost to participate.
 Buying a multi-family residential home is out of reach for many.

 So investors who have wanted to add real estate to their portfolio have turned to REITs.
-But REITs are a sort of hybrid-real estate investment, acting somewhat like a mutual fund of real estate projects.
+But REITs and similar private market offerings are a sort of hybrid-real estate investment, acting somewhat like a mutual fund of real estate projects.